sap-tutorials/Tutorials/tutorials/advanced-sql-migration-tool-ora-hana/advanced-sql-migration-tool-ora-hana.md

 [ACCORDION-BEGIN [Step 3: ](Extract data model and SQL objects)]

-Data model and SQL objects extraction can be done either connecting to the source database via the migration tool gateway or using text files with object definitions (DDLS).
+Data model and SQL objects extraction can be done either by connecting to the source database via the migration tool gateway or using text files with object definitions (DDLS).
 Section 1 is mandatory and you will go through the extraction via the migration tool gateway.
 Then section 2 is optional, do it if you want to see the extraction using a text file as well.

 > **IMPORTANT:** It is recommended for you to try both methods, go through the gateway first in section 1 and then go through optional steps in section 2

 ### Extract using the migration tool gateway

-The migration tool gateway is usually executed in a separate host, but for simplicity in this tutorial it will be executed in the same host where the migration tool is installed, notice that java version 1.8 minimum is required to run the gateway.
+The migration tool gateway is usually executed in a separate host, but for simplicity in this tutorial it will be executed in the same host where the migration tool is installed, notice that Java version 1.8 minimum is required to run the gateway.

 You are going to configure and start the gateway now.